prpole/dissertation/chapter3/norris_capitalocene.md

 yellow” stubble, a “cheerless brown” surrounding it, the “burnt-out blue of the sky,” and the unnatural grey of dust that might just as well come from the nearby road as from the earth.
-Finally, the “smudge” of the distant fence invites a transmedial interpretation---while it can indicate a blurry mass in the distance, its primary meaning is a mark on a surface that has been rubbed to indistinctness.[@noauthor_smudge_nodate] The insistent visuality of the passage has as much to do with the painter in front of the canvas as it does the observer on the hill.
+Finally, the “smudge” of the distant fence suggests a painting as much as a physical view---while it can indicate a blurry mass in the distance, its primary meaning is a mark on a surface that has been rubbed to indistinctness.[@noauthor_smudge_nodate] The insistent visuality of the passage has as much to do with the painter in front of the canvas as it does with the observer on the hill.

-The primary visual tension, however, is between the two sources of infinite expanse, the replication of these ranches over the face of the planet and the “illimitable” wire---in other words, precisely what violates the visual frame.
-The first indicates the scale of extraction and despoliation, while the second, which concludes the passage, points to its source: the husbandry of land symbolized by the fence.
+The main visual tension, however, is between the two sources of infinite expanse, horizon line and the “illimitable” wire---in other words, precisely what violates the visual frame.
+The first indicates the scale of of the altered landscape, while the second, which concludes the passage, points to its source: the husbandry of land symbolized by the fence.
 While the fence limits, it is itself “illimitable,” a reminder that the situation defining this scene extends well beyond what Presley can see.
-In this endless extension---and, formally, its repetition across the recurring landscape passages---Norris again breaks from the landscape tradition invoked by Hartrath’s painting by rejecting the limitations of foreground, background, and frame.
-In doing so, he creates a sense of the planetary that relies on capital to be envisioned.
-It was, after all, the creation of a whole through aggregation, and one might even say imaginative enclosure or appropriation, that constitutes the most stunning effect of the stock ticker on the Derricks’ consciousness, making their farm one unit in the global production of wheat.

-This endless expanse may constitute a rejection of the Romantic picturesque, but it shares elements of the Romantic sublime.
-On another of Presley’s journeys, he achieves a similar effect by an insistence on pushing the frame wider and wider, the horizon further and further back.
+This endless expanse may constitute a rejection of the Romantic picturesque and pastoral, but it shares elements of the Romantic sublime.
+On another of Presley’s journeys, he achieves a similar effect, insistently pushing the frame wider and wider, the horizon further and further back.
 At first, the aesthetic mode is that of the *rückenfigur*, the outline of a figure contemplating a landscape that leaves a space for